Esri/appstudio-vscode/README.md

 Download the `appstudio-%VERSION%.vsix` file in the repo (you don't need to download the whole repo).

 Open VS Code, go to: Extensions panel (on the left) -> More Actions (top right corner of extension panel) -> Install from VSIX, and choose the .vsix file downloaded to install.

-> Alternatively, on Windows and Linux you can install by: Go to the path of the downloaded file on command line and run `code --install-extension appstudio-%VERSION%.vsix`.
-On macOS running the 'code' command requires more steps: https://code.visualstudio.com/docs/setup/mac
+After the extension is successfully installed, reload VS code.

-After the extension is successfully installed, you might need to enable the extension and reload VS code.
-You can find the extension in: Extensions panel -> Disabled.
+If the extension is disabled, you can find the extension in: Extensions panel -> Disabled.

 #### Running in VS Code debug mode (Node.js installation required)